JDiaz0523/Psi_analysis/README.md

 - The expected number of events per bin is `lambda = lambda_g/fs`, where `lambda_g` is the event rate in events per second.

 These discrete event counts form the basis of the Poisson process, which is then filtered through convolution with the kernel to produce a continuous signal.

+The kernel (or pulse) can be defined using any arbitrary function, provided that its total energy is finite (i.e., it forms an energy packet).
+In this example, an [alpha function]((#doalphapulse) ) is used.
+Regardless of the specific pulse shape, it is important to fully control the pulse's energy, as key properties of the FPP depend on it.

 ## Installation